 - Canadian citizens, permanent residents or persons to whom refugee protection has been conferred under the Immigration and Refugee Protections Acts;

-- legally entitled to work in Canada; and
+- legally entitled to work in Canada in accordance with relevant provincial legislation and regulations; and

 - between the ages of 15 and 30 years of age.